Chinese Couple Reunites With Kidnapped Son 32 Years Later

-A Chinese couple was reunited with their kidnapped son, Mao Yin, after 32 years at a police news conference yesterday, reported BBC News earlier today.
-The parents received the news on Mother’s Day, and the official reunion took place on Monday, May 18.
+A Chinese couple reunited with their kidnapped son, Mao Yin, after 32 years, reported BBC News earlier today.
+The parents received the news on Mother’s Day, and the official reunion took place on Monday, May 18 at a police news conference.

 At the conference, Li Jingzhi, Yin’s mother, thanked the “tens of thousands of people” that helped them look for their son over the years.